vasanthk/git-tips-and-tricks/README.md

 ``git subtree pull -P <alias_name> --squash <root_project_https_url> <project_branch>``

-### Keep & Manage different project sources in she current repository externally `git submodule`
+### Keep & Manage different project sources in the current repository externally using `git submodule`

 You are in the your project directory which need use external sources!